corefan/xenko-docs/en/manual/troubleshooting/xenko-doesnt-run.md

 # Xenko doesn't run

-If you're having trouble running Xenko, make sure you've installed all the prerequisites.
+If you're having trouble running Xenko, make sure you've installed all the prerequisites:

+* .NET Framework 4.6.2
+* Visual C++ Redistributable 2017
+* Build Tools for Visual Studio

 Alternatively, uninstall Xenko, restart the Xenko installer, and install the prerequisites when prompted.